Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 What Is A Property Tax Exemption?

-If you own real property tied to land or a home, then you’ll owe property taxes to the county or local tax authority.
-The amount owed is based on the assessed value of your home.
-Some states only reassess your property value upon certain events like the sale of your home or a new addition, but many others have tax assessors look at the value on a regular basis.
+Some states only reassess your property value when certain events occur, such as the sale of your home or a new addition.
+However, many other states have tax assessors look at the value on a regular basis.
 So, if the value of your home continues to rise, your property tax bill will likely rise with it.

 To get an idea of when and if property taxes are reassessed, you can contact your local assessor’s office for more information.